NYULibraries/primo-plugins/README.md

 Primo Plugins
 =============
 Primo plugins are hooks into Primo to extend functionality.
+This project represents the base classes and common utilities shared across plugins.

+For more information, see the [API documentation](./apidocs)

 NYU uses or will use